-The resurfacing procedure is as follows:
+The resurfacing and drainage maintenance procedure is as follows:

 - Set up traffic management (TM) and mark out site

 - Mill out old surface course

 - Reset and/or replace roadside gullies where required

 - Lay new surface course

 - Roll surface and allow it to set

 - Install road markings and studs

-- Drainage works
+- Carry out drainage maintenance

 - Remove TM and open road

-The works comprise three resurfacing schemes: A82 South of Inverarnan, A82 Viaduct, and A82 Blairannaich.
-All are scheduled for delivery within the 2025/2026 financial year.
-The first scheme is currently programmed to commence on 24th August 2025, with the combined works expected to last nineteen nights.
-All works will be undertaken during nighttime hours (19:00-06:00).
+The works at A82 North of Stuckendroin are scheduled for delivery within the 2025/2026 Financial Year.
+This scheme is currently set to commence on 17th September until 24th September 2025.
+Works will be undertaken during night-time hours (19:00-06:00).
 However, changes to the programme may result in revised start dates or working hours.

-Traffic Management (TM) will involve nighttime full road closures, incorporating hourly amnesties to allow traffic to pass through.
+Traffic Management (TM) will involve night-time road closures with regular amnesties to allow traffic to pass through.
 Pedestrian access will be maintained throughout.
 Site access and plant storage will be accommodated within the TM extents.
 Should the programme be revised, the TM arrangements may also be subject to change.